Analyze dividend sustainability and growth potential

-The Dividend safety score is a metric that helps investors evaluate the safety and sustainability of a company's dividend payments.
-It is a crucial factor for investors who rely on dividend income.
+Our proprietary dividend safety score metric helps investors evaluate the safety and sustainability of a company's dividend payments.
+The score is a crucial factor for investors relying on dividend income.

 - Debt/Equity

-- A lower ratio value indicates a stable financial position, reducing the risk of dividend cuts due to debt obligations.
+- A low ratio can indicate a stable financial position, reducing the risk of future dividend cuts due to debt obligations.

 - Debt/EBITDA

-- A lower ratio value implies the company can generate sufficient earnings to cover debt, making dividend payments more sustainable.
+- A low ratio implies a company can generate sufficient earnings to cover debt, potentially making dividend payments more sustainable.

 - Revenue Growth

-- Checking 3 year CAGR growth.
-Consistent revenue growth signals a healthy business, more likely to maintain or increase dividend payments.
+- Consistent revenue growth signals a healthy business that can potentially maintain or increase future dividend payments.

 - Dividend Growth